TKomericki/Rhetos-wiki/Filters-and-other-read-methods.md

 * To limit the data based on the user's permissions, use [RowPermissions concept](RowPermissions-concept).

-### Additional data from other repositories and the context
+### Using additional data or system components in filters

 For all filters and read methods, their code snippets can use the members of the repository class.